infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 A conflict arises when git is unable to automatically merge changes between two commits.

-This happens when the same line of code is changed.
-Conflict often happens when multiple people work on the same branch, but it can also happen when working in different branches.
+This happens when the same line of code is changed on multiple sources.
+Conflict often happens when multiple people work on the same branch, but it can also happen when working on the same lines of code in different branches.

 Example:

 Developer A and Developer B checkout code from the same remote repository and work on the same file.
 Developer A then pushes their code to the remote repository.
 Afterwards, developer B tries to push their changes to the same remote repository.
 However, he is unable to push the code and is greeted with the _Merge conflict_ message instead.

 ## How to recognize conflicted files?